 Follow-up any initial conversations with formal invitations at least four weeks before the dialogue and send a reminder a day or two before the event.
-A sample invitation can be found in Appendix B, which you can send along with the Program Summary in Appendix A.
+A sample invitation can be found in Appendix A.

-Suggested Timeline 6 months before
+Suggested Timeline 3 months before